Computers are everywhere these days — not just on your cluttered desk or kitchen table.

 The ubiquity of devices with built-in microprocessors means businesses everywhere are hiring software engineers who can work on embedded systems.
-Jobs for software developers are expected to keep growing in Washington state by 10% over the next 10 years.
+Jobs for software developers are expected to keep growing in Washington state by 37% through 2030.

-In Seattle, positions for embedded software engineers have double since 2018, according to EMSI.
+In Seattle, positions for embedded software engineers have doubled since 2018, according to Lightcast.
 And, based on a recent search of Indeed.com, it’s not just major tech firms like Amazon, Facebook and Google that are hiring, but newer companies like TikTok and Blue Origin.

-“A lot of companies are making these devices,” Lo said.
+“A lot of companies are making these devices,” Lo says.
 “Working in startup companies can be exciting because you have more freedom to try out some new ideas.”

-On the technical side, embedded software engineers must know the programming language C and preferably C++; some also use Python, according to Lo.
-He said candidates with a master’s in electrical engineering and advanced skills, like cryptography, could stand out in the job market.
+On the technical side, many employers will expect embedded software engineers to know the programming language C and preferably C++; some also use Python, according to Lo.

 Explore Our Programs

 Interested in the embedded systems field?
-Check out the Certificate in Embedded & Real-Time Systems Programming and other relevant programs:
+Check out the Certificate in Embedded & Real-Time Systems Programming, the Specialization in IoT Embedded Systems Design and other relevant programs: